Acts

 - Darby Bible

-Sorrowing most of all for the words which he spoke, that they should see his face no more.
-And they accompanied him to the ship.
+Being grieved most of all for the word which he had said, that they should see his face no more.
+And they brought him on his way to the ship.

 sorrowing most of all because of the word which he had spoken, that they should see his face no more.
 And they accompanied him to the ship.